BQT170304/gen-model-medical-image/README.md

 # **Diffusion-Models**

-## **1. Introduction**
+## **1. Key Features ✨**
-Diffusion model is a type of generative model.
-Its approach is different from GAN, VAE and Flow-based models.
-In my repository, I re-setup diffusion model from scratch to do some experiments:
+This repository is a boilerplate for implementing and experimenting with various Generative Models, with a primary focus on Diffusion Models.
+The models are built from the ground up for research and experimentation purposes.
 * Diffusion Model: Training with simple loss
 * Inference with DDPM and  DDIM
 * Using (label, image, text) as condition for diffusion model
 * Latent diffusion: Image space to latent space with VAE
 * Stable diffusion: Latent + Condition Diffusion
 * Classifier-free guidance
-* Sketch2Image: using condition as sketch image
 * Medical Image Segmentation: using condition as medical image

-## **2. Set Up**
+## **2. Setup and Usage 🚀**

   ### **Clone the repository**
     https://github.com/BQT170304/gen-model-boilerplate